This guide has everything you need to know about buying your perfect mattress online.

 Hybrid - Pocket coils and foam = ultimate comfort

 A hybrid bed has both memory foam (and/or latex) and pocket coils.
-Pocket coils are a recent technology advancement in the inner spring category.
-Rather than traditional innersprings that are connected to one another through wire, these pocket springs are entirely separate.
-This means they are less likely to dig into you while they give the bed greater support and cooling than a bed made with latex or memory foam alone.
+Pocket coils are a recent technology advancement in the innerspring category.
+Rather than traditional innersprings that are connected to one another through wire, these pocket springs are entirely separate and connected through a fabric mesh so they can react to each curve of your body, but not fall out of place.
+They are less likely to dig into you and give the mattress greater support and cooling than one made with memory foam alone.

 - Greater support and comfort